itzg/docker-minecraft-bedrock-server/README.md

 docker run -d -it -e EULA=TRUE -p 19132:19132/udp itzg/minecraft-bedrock-server
 ```

+> **NOTE**: if you plan on running a server for a longer amount of time it is highly recommended using a management layer such as [Docker Compose](#deploying-with-docker-compose) or [Kubernetes](#deploying-with-kubernetes) to allow for incremental reconfiguration and image upgrades.

 ## Upgrading to the latest Bedrock server version

 With the `VERSION` variable set to `LATEST`, which is the default, then the Bedrock server can be upgraded by restarting the container.
 At every startup, the container checks for the latest version and upgrades, if needed.